graelo/tmux-copyrat/README.md

 ## Usage

-Restart tmux after the plugin is installed and configured (see both [INSTALLATION.md] and [CONFIGURATION.md] pages).
+First install and optionally customize the plugin (see both [INSTALLATION.md] and [CONFIGURATION.md] pages) and restart tmux.

 Press one of the pre-defined tmux key-bindings (see table below) in order to highlight spans of text matching a specific pattern.
 To yank some text span in the tmux buffer, press the corresponding _hint_, or press <kbd>Esc</kbd> to cancel and exit.

 If instead you want to yank the text span into the system clipboard, either press the caps version of the key hint (for instance <kbd>E</kbd> instead of